Jennifer Morrison puts new twist on TV fairy tale

 Q: How do you spend your free time when not working?

-A: "I love travelling, shopping, concerts -- I recently acquired a record player so I have been collecting vinyl albums."
+A: "I love traveling, shopping, concerts -- I recently acquired a record player so I have been collecting vinyl albums."

 Q: So what's on your iPod?